Peter Pollock: Career

 On his debut, he took six wickets in the second innings against New Zealand in Durban in 1961.
 He was South Africa's leading bowler in the 1960s, playing every Test between 1962 and 1970.

 Perhaps the highlight of his career came alongside that of his brother when they were both playing in a Test match at Trent Bridge in 1965.
 Peter took ten wickets in the match with innings figures of 5 for 53 and 5 for 34, while his brother Graeme, batting, made 125 and 59.
 South Africa won the match, and with it the three-Test series.

 Peter and Graeme were leading figures involved in the famous Walk-off at Newlands in 1971 as a protest against apartheid and political interference in cricket.

 Post-retirement

-Pollock was convenor of selectors for South Africa in the 1990s, immediately following their re-admittance into world cricket after the collapse of apartheid.
+Pollock was convenor of selectors for South Africa in the 1990s, immediately following their re-admittance into world cricket after the end of apartheid.
 He is often credited with establishing the work ethic and style of play (based on tight fast bowling) that led to the team rapidly rising to become one of the top two teams in the game.
-Later, he led calls for the famous fast bowler Allan Donald to retire from the game when that player became very injury-prone due to his age.
+Later, he led calls for the famous fast bowler Allan Donald to retire from the game when that player became very injury-prone as he got on in years.
 Pollock is an Honorary Life Member of the MCC.

-Outside cricket, Peter was a journalist and company director and is now an international evangelist.
+Outside cricket, Pollock was a journalist and company director and is now an international evangelist.
 He has written books on cricket and Christian belief.